 - Representation of current ideas and events

-Criteria for non-fiction works
+Criteria for non-fiction works and periodicals:

 - Accurate, clear, and logical presentation